 - Associated Press

-MADRID - Spain's top prosecutor says there is sufficient cause to investigate fresh allegations of irregular financing of Spain's governing Popular Party and that if necessary Prime Minister Mariano Rajoy would be called in for questioning.
+MADRID - Spain's state attorney says there is sufficient cause to investigate fresh allegations of irregular financing of Spain's governing Popular Party and that if necessary Prime Minister Mariano Rajoy would be called in for questioning.

-Attorney General Eduardo Torres-Dulce was responding to the publication by leading newspaper El Pais of the so-called secret papers of former party treasurer Luis Barcenas, allegedly documenting payments of under-the-table money to leading members, including Rajoy, over many years.
+Eduardo Torres-Dulce was responding to publication by leading newspaper El Pais of the so-called secret papers of former party treasurer Luis Barcenas, allegedly documenting payments of under-the-table money to leading members, including Rajoy, over many years.
 The money was allegedly paid by businesses, many in the construction sector.

 Speaking on 13TV television late Thursday, Torres-Dulce said a decision on opening a fresh investigation or possibly incorporating the allegations into one already under way will be taken within days.

-The Popular Party denies the documents have any connection with the party and secretary general Maria Dolores de Cospedal, one of the alleged recipients has said, "we have absolutely nothing to hide."
+The Popular Party denies the documents have any connection with the party.
+Secretary general Maria Dolores de Cospedal, one of the alleged recipients, said Thursday "we have absolutely nothing to hide."

-Opposition parties have demanded Rajoy break his silence of recent days and some have even called for his resignation and elections.
+Opposition parties have demanded Rajoy break his silence of recent days with some even calling for his resignation and elections.

-Last week Rajoy said he would deal firmly with anyone found to have accepted money under the table.
+Last week Rajoy said he would deal firmly with anyone found to have accepted backhanders.